-We spent a week on our ski tour in Lapland in the wilderness of Urho Kekkonen National Park.
+We spent a week on a ski tour in Lapland, in the wilderness of Urho Kekkonen National Park.
 I flew to Ivalo, Finland with three friends from Switzerland during Easter 2015.

 All we had with us was backpacks with warm clothes and food.
 No electricity, no modern conveniences.
 Only snow, sunshine and wild nature.